-SARS-CoV-2 – What to do if you are worried you may have the virus?
+Coronavirus: What to do if you are worried you may have an infection

 Are you worried you may have contracted the virus?

-The emergencies only protocol, in place since 17 December 2020, will be discontinued.
-However, Charité’s clinical services will continue to operate at a severely reduced level.
-This is due to continued pressure caused by the coronavirus pandemic – particularly by the number of COVID-19 patients, which has decreased slightly but remains high.
+Charité’s clinical services will continue to operate at a severely reduced level.
+This is due to continued pressure caused by the coronavirus pandemic – particularly by the number of COVID-19 patients, which remains high.
 Services for emergency patients, cancer patients and patients with urgent medical or welfare needs remain unaffected.